 How does this fit in with teaching and exams?

 In the past, we’ve spoken about how a broad vocabulary is more important than ever since the changes to the English GCSE spec, especially in the English Language papers.
 When students are expected to show their understanding of completely unseen texts, there’s a good chance they’ll come across words they’ve never encountered before.
 At this point, direct instruction of common roots and affixes becomes a really crucial method for literacy improvement.
-By ensuring that our students have a firm understanding of roots and affixes, whilst regularly teaching tier two words, we increase their ability to work out words that might have previously caught them off guard.
+By ensuring that our students have a firm understanding of roots and affixes, whilst regularly teaching Tier 2 words, we increase their ability to work out words that might have previously caught them off guard.

 But the importance of literacy improvement extends further than the English classroom.
 When it comes to creating strange new words, scientists take the cake.
 Made up of words like ‘photosynthesis’, ‘microorganism’, or ‘exothermic’, science is filled with a wide range of tier three, subject-specific vocabulary.
 Fortunately though, there’s a method to the madness of every nutty professor.
 Like most words, all these fancy terminologies are made up of quite common roots and affixes, which tell you something about what they mean.
 If a student already knows that the prefix ‘photo-’ means ‘light’, then it becomes clear that ‘photosynthesis’ is associated with light in some way.
 Suddenly, all these complex words become a lot less daunting.

 Okay, you’ve convinced me!
 Got any teaching tips?